Monday, Dec. 9, 2024

 Share this story:FacebookTwitterRedditEmail

 Augusta is a 2024-2025 co-Copy chief and a Sports senior staff writer.
 She was previously a 2023-2024 slot editor.
-Augusta is a rising fourth-year human biology and society student.
+Augusta is a fourth-year human biology and society student, minoring in global health and labor studies.

 Augusta is a 2024-2025 co-Copy chief and a Sports senior staff writer.
 She was previously a 2023-2024 slot editor.
-Augusta is a rising fourth-year human biology and society student.
+Augusta is a fourth-year human biology and society student, minoring in global health and labor studies.

 Matthew Royer | Alumnus